 Academic progress is monitored throughout the program.
-Any performance concerns will be communicated by the primary faculty member to the Director of Clinical Education for clinical related concerns and the Program Director for academic-related concerns.
+Any performance concerns will be communicated by the primary faculty member to the Associate Program Administrators and the Program Administrators.
 Written and physical therapy practical examinations have to be mapped to the Physical Therapist Clinical Performance Instrument (CPI) for the Assessment of Clinical Skills items.
 A performance report is submitted to the Administrative Analyst who is responsible for tracking learner progress across the domains.
-Any learners performing below the expected performance level for that course will be reported to the faculty mentor-coach Program Director, and the Director of Clinical Education.
-Specific academic expectations required to progress to full-time clinical experiences include successful passing of all clinical competency skills checks and physical therapy laboratory practicals and exams and successful completion of all coursework leading up to each full-time clinical experience with a minimum 3.0 GPA.
+Any learners performing below the expected performance level for that course will be reported to the faculty mentor-coach Program Administrators, and the Director of Clinical Education.
+Specific academic expectations required to progress to full-time clinical experiences include successful passing of all clinical competency skills checks and physical therapy laboratory practical and exams and successful completion of all coursework leading up to each full-time clinical experience with a minimum 3.0 GPA average.
 This process can be found in the Program Student Handbook.